-This is a collection of questions many people are asking about probiotics, probiotic supplements, and fermented foods.
-If you have a question that is not answered here, please submit your question and I will be happy to post an answer as soon as I can.
+This is a collection of questions many people have asked about probiotics, probiotic supplements, and fermented food.
+If you have a question that is not answered here, please submit your question and I will be happy to answer as soon as I can.

 Which vegetables are best to ferment?